sparcians/map/sparta/CONTRIBUTING.md

   Documentation fixes obviously don't require this...

 * Rule2: Adhere to [Sparta's Coding
-  Style](sparta's-coding-style).
+  Style](sparta-coding-style).
 Look at the existing code and mimic it.
 Don't mix another preferred style with Sparta's.
 Stick with Sparta's.

-## Sparta's Coding Style
+## Sparta Coding Style

 * There are simple style rules:
      1. Class names are `CamelCase` with the Camel's head up: `class SpartaHandler`